 Rugby union, hurling and rowing are the sports of choice among locals here.
 If you’re in town for a Munster rugby match, do not miss the chance to savour the atmospheric Thomond Park stadium in full voice.

 Otherwise, kick back and experience live music in one of the city’s many traditional pubs.
 Or just take a nice bike ride through the Ballyhoura Forest.

 🏚️ GO OFF THE BEATEN PATH IN LIMERICK AT… The People’s Museum of Limerick.
 Faded architectural glory and electic, personal histories are the order of the day.

 This bitesize museum is housed in a restored townhouse, itself located in Newtown Pery; the largest concentration of 18th century Georgian architecture outside Dublin.

 🥓 EAT LIKE A LIMERICK LAD (OR LADY)...
 With four factories operating in Limerick historically, ham and bacon were the city’s most important food exports for years.

 Try the modern version at Canteen where they serve up poached eggs, avocado, chilli sauce and — of course — local bacon on rye toast.

 🍻 TRY THE LOCAL LIMERICK BREW...
 Treaty City Brewery is located a 20 minute stroll (or a short taxi ride) from downtown.

-Northern Ireland’s capital has become a bustling city and a fantastic destination, despite its troubled history.
+Northern Ireland’s capital has become a bustling city and a fantastic destination.